electronicmax/vapour/README.md

 # vapour.js
-## an-browser, peer-to-peer distributed datastore
+## an in-browser, peer-to-peer distributed datastore in pure js

 ### why rely on someone else's cloud when you just have a bit of data?